cloudmesh-community/book/chapters/in/compliance.md

-# Compliance and Grid Computing :o:
+# Compliance and Grid Computing :o2:

 ![No](images/no.png) ![Construction](images/construction.png)